neilbalch/Cpp-Tutorial-Series/C++/Ch4 Common Features.md

 ### C++ Casting

 C++ introduces four different types of casts, each for [slightly different purposes](https://stackoverflow.com/a/332086/3339274).
-Ordered in ascending levels of rarity and nicheness:
+Ordered in ascending levels of rarity and niche nature:

 - `static_cast<>`
 - `const_cast<>`